 Video of the Day

 Take, for example, a bodybuilder with a dense muscle mass.
-He or she may erroneously fall into an overweight or obese classification for weight or BMI.
+He or she may erroneously fall into a having overweight or having obesity classification for weight or BMI.
 Conversely, these metrics don't address the problem of normal-weight people with obesity otherwise known as "skinny fat" (we hate the term, too), who appear thin with average BMIs but have a high percentage of body fat and an increased risk of cardiovascular disease, per a May 2015 study in Cardiovascular Diabetology.

 Instead of putting too much weight on weight, a growing body of research is finding other measures that may be useful tools for evaluating your health and risk of disease.
 In fact, these four metrics — walking speed, push-up ability, grip strength and waist circumference — can reveal more about your state of health than any scale.
 The best part?
 You can track them yourself.